Six things a recruiter expects of you during your Orange job interview

 We're interested in what you did and when, why you did it, and what you've learned from it for the future.

 We've already read and selected your CV.
-During your interview, let us discover what you've been up to.
+During your interview, let us discover more about your career path

 What we look for in a job interview is a sense of what you bring to the table.
 For example, a candidate explaining how their experience in logistics could speed up our in-store flows.
 You can’t argue against that.